Cyclotomic Factors and LRS-Degeneracy: Algorithms for Testing Cyclotomicity

 \begin{remark} In Algorithm~\ref{algm:CycloIndex}~(\textbf{CycloIndex}) the initial value for the prefix length $m$, and the increment in Step~\ref{step:incr4} were chosen because they worked well in our tests.
 We did not try ``optimizing'' the strategy as it seemed to be unnecessary.
 After the first iteration of the main loop, $L$ typically contains only very few elements. \end{remark}

-\begin{remark} A referee described a more efficient version of Algorithm~\ref{algm:CycloIndex} (\textbf{CycloIndex}): an outer loop iterates over the candidate indexes, and an inner loop checks each candidate by constructing successively longer prefixes until the candidate is either excluded or confirmed as sole candidate for final verification.
-This approach will be faster if the input polynomial is indeed cyclotomic, and its index appears early in the list of candidates.
-The difference in overall speed is likely minor since the final verification is typically the main part of the total computational cost.
-Moreover, Algorithm~\ref{algm:CycloIndex}~(\textbf{CycloIndex}) as presented can be trivially modified to skip the final verification (Steps~\ref{step:compute-cyc} and~\ref{step:final-check}): it then determines the index when the input is known to be cyclotomic~---~see Section~\ref{sec:TimingsCyclotomicTest}.
-It is not clear whether the referee's variant could easily be adapted to forego the final verification. \end{remark}
+\begin{remark} A referee described a potentially more efficient version of Algorithm~\ref{algm:CycloIndex}~(\textbf{CycloIndex}): an outer loop iterates over the candidate indexes, and an inner loop checks each candidate by constructing successively longer prefixes until the candidate is either excluded or confirmed as sole candidate for final verification.
+When the $m$-prefix of the candidate $k$ matches, and no other candidate $k'$ satisfies $\gcd(k', (m{-}1)\#) = \gcd(k, (m{-}1)\#)$ then $k$ is a sole candidate; here $(m{-}1)\#$ denotes the primorial of $m{-}1$.
+The referee's approach may indeed be faster if the input polynomial is actually cyclotomic, and its index appears early in the list of candidates.
+Nevertheless, we expect the difference in overall speed to be minor.
+We point out also that the final verification represents typically the main part of the total computational cost.
+Both Algorithm~\ref{algm:CycloIndex}~(\textbf{CycloIndex}) and the referee's alternative can be adapted to forgo the final verification, for a faster but unverified result; even then, we doubt that there would be any significant difference in speed. \end{remark}